Harvested at dawn

 Storage

-Light, heat, air, moisture — the four enemies, and why amber glass and a cool cupboard buy you two more years.
+Light, heat, air, moisture — the four enemies, and why a sealed tin and a cool cupboard buy you two more years.

 The Raihan Letter